vernaillen/harmonics-website/content/en/about.md

 caption: Wouter Vernaillen
 ---
 ::
+The search and selection of music for ecstatic dance and trance dance sessions and creating immersive dance flows is what I really love doing.
+I also like to co-create with another spaceholder.
+Thereful I'm very gratefull for the beautiful collaborations with Rita (my fellow student from the trance dance facilitator training), [Frouke Vermeulen](https://www.artsoundmedicinewoman.com/about/) and [Karien Detavernier](https://www.shamanour.be/autobiografie).

+### Ecstatic dance
-In May 2022 Wouter played a first Ecstatic Dance session at a private birthday event: [Rebirth Ecstatic Dance @ Krimpvarkie Huisi](/en/news/rebirthecstaticdance).
+In May 2022 I played a first Ecstatic Dance session at a private birthday event: [Rebirth Ecstatic Dance @ Krimpvarkie Huisi](/en/news/rebirthecstaticdance).
 2 more ED sessions followed in the summer of 2022, including [Release Your Inner Dancer](/en/news/releaseyourinnerdancer) on September 3.
 If you're not familiar yet with Ecstatic Dance you can read about it in this [blogpost: What is Ecstatic Dance?](/en/news/watisecstaticdance)

+### Trance dance
-From August to the end of October 2022, Wouter followed the [Trance Dance Facilitator Training](https://trance-dance.net/events/trancedance-facilitator-training/) by Aernoudt Knecht.
+From August to the end of October 2022, I followed the [Trance Dance Facilitator Training](https://trance-dance.net/events/trancedance-facilitator-training/) by Aernoudt Knecht.
-After a successful first Trance dance session on October 17, [monthly Trance Dance sessions](/en/trancedance) will be planned starting from January 2023.
+After a successful first Trance dance session on October 17, [monthly Trance Dance sessions](/en/trancedance) will take place starting from January 2023.

 ### Training